flaggo/pydu/docs/zh-cn/system.md

 '744'
 ```

-.. note:: Although Windows supports `chmod`, you can only set the file’s
+!> Although Windows supports `chmod`, you can only set the file’s
 read-only flag with it (via the stat.S_IWRITE and stat.S_IREAD constants
 or a corresponding integer value).
 All other bits are ignored.